secretlycarl/epub_filter_tool/README.md

 - For each batch of 10 books, it opens up 10 new webdriver chrome windows.
 I want to make it so that it reuses the same 10 over and over.
 - I want to combine the two scripts into one to make the install process and general use easier

+# Note
+Making thousands of requests to GoodReads servers is going to get you rate limited/temp banned for a day or so.
+I'm working on a way to find when this happens so it doesn't just save "unknown" to a bunch of files when it shouldn't.